Pierce Mease Butler

 Born in Philadelphia, PA., he was the grandson of Pierce Butler and changed his birth name Pierce Butler Mease to his surname Butler.
 During the Antebellum South, he inherited half of his grandfather's Butler Island and St. Simons Island plantations.
 From 1832–34, British actress Fanny Kemble and her actor/manager father, Charles Kemble, made a two-year theatrical tour of the United States.
 Pierce Mease Butler met her during the tour and married her on June 7, 1834.
 They lived in Philadelphia and had two daughters, Sarah and Frances.

 He avoided bankruptcy by selling 436 slaves at Ten Broeck Racetrack outside Savannah, Georgia.
 It was the largest single slave auction in U.S. history and netted him more than $300,000 (equivalent to $9,047,778 in 2021).
-Called 'The Weeping Time' by many, the auction was covered by national newspapers.
+Many called it 'The Weeping Time,' national newspapers covered the auction.

-He sat out the American Civil War in Philadelphia, a refuge for numerous Southerners, and was imprisoned for treason in August–September 1861.
+He sat out the American Civil War in Philadelphia, a refuge for numerous Southerners, and was imprisoned for treason from August to September 1861.
 In the social and economic disruption after the war, Butler was unsuccessful in adapting to the free labor market.
 Amid a general agricultural depression, he could not profit from the Sea Island plantations.
 Pierce Mease Butler, unable to coax another redemption from his inheritance, died of malaria in 1867.

 Later generations After his death, his younger daughter Frances Butler Leigh and her husband James Leigh, a minister, tried to restore productivity and operate the combined plantations but were unsuccessful in generating a profit.
 They left Georgia in 1877 and moved permanently to England, where Leigh had been born.
 Frances Butler Leigh defended her father's actions as a slaveholder in her book Ten Years on a Georgian Plantation since the war (1883), intended as a rebuttal to her mother's critique of slavery from 20 years before.